owlcms/owlcms-controlpanel/README.md

-## Portable launcher and updater for owlcms server
+## Portable launcher and updater for OWLCMS server

-This is meant to provide a small compiled binary to launch owlcms, removing the need for an installer and providing the same user experience on all platforms.
+This provides a small compiled binary to launch OWLCMS, removing the need for an installer and providing the same user experience on all platforms.
+The program allows
-- allows downloading one or more versions of owlcms
+- easy updating from a version to the current one
-- select which one to run
+- launching the program (downloading Java if needed)
-- if Java is not present, a local copy is downloaded correctly for the current platform.
+- having several versions at once and copying configurations and data

-Currently supported: Windows, Raspberry Pi (Linux ARM64), Linux on Intel (AMD64)
+Currently supported: Windows, Raspberry Pi (Linux ARM64), Linux on Intel (AMD64)<br>

-In theory this would work on a Mac, author does not own a Mac to perform the required code signing.
-Volunteers welcome.
+Volunteers are welcome to compile and sign the program for the Mac (see [BUILD.md](./BUILD.md)).

 ![image](https://github.com/user-attachments/assets/6baca710-a65a-4491-a1e5-5ff678bf88f7)